Dean's Completion Fellowship/PGRA Program

 - PGRAs who accept an appointment at another institution or at Princeton for any period of time that overlaps with their PGRA appointment must resign as PGRAs effective the date that the new appointment begins, and the department manager must coordinate with the Office of the Dean of the Faculty to end the PGRA appointment.

 - PGRAs are non-renewable, term appointments.
-After July 31 (for PGRAs who held the Dean’s Completion Fellowship in the previous fall), December 31 (for PGRAs who held the Dean’s Completion Fellowship the previous spring and did not teach a course as part of their PGRA activities), or January 15 (for PGRAs who held the Dean’s Completion Fellowship the previous spring and who taught a course as part of their PGRA activities), the appointments and associated benefits of PGRAs end (if they have not ended earlier due to new employment).
-A person with a PGRA appointment may continue on at the University after August 31 only if that person has a separately confirmed appointment.
+After July 31 (for PGRAs who held the Dean’s Completion Fellowship in the previous fall), December 31 (for PGRAs who held the Dean’s Completion Fellowship the previous spring and did not teach a course as part of their PGRA activities), or January 15 (for PGRAs who held the Dean’s Completion Fellowship the previous spring and who taught a course as part of their PGRA activities), the appointments and associated benefits of PGRAs end (if they have not ended earlier due to a different appointment).
+A person with a PGRA appointment may continue on at the University after July 31 only if that person has a separately confirmed appointment.

 Dean’s Completion Fellowship Recipients Who Do Not Complete the FPO by January 31

 If a Dean’s Completion Fellowship does not complete the FPO by the deadline (January 31 for those who hold the fellowship in the fall, and May 31 for those who hold it in the spring), and therefore does not convert to PGRA employment status, then the student simply continues on as a DCE student, with no guaranteed funding from the Graduate School (except in cases where they may have previously received a guarantee for funding in the first DCE year, as explained below) and no further opportunity to convert to a PGRA.
 The student may apply to and receive any funding opportunities that other DCE students have access to, including AI appointments, departmental funds, external awards, etc.